 All Souls Bylaws

-The bylaws of the church were adopted on February 14th, 1820, and have been amended, mostly in minor ways, over the years.
+The bylaws of All Souls were adopted on February 14th, 1820, and have been amended, mostly in minor ways, over the years.
+The latest version, last amended in 2009, is available here:

-The minutes of the meeting in February 1820, when the founders adopted bylaws congruent with the Laws of Incorporation of Religious Institutions in the State of New York, are here:
+The minutes of the meeting in February 1820, when the founders adopted bylaws "congruent with the Laws of Incorporation of Religious Institutions in the State of New York" are here:

-Unfortunately, we don’t have any copies of the actual church bylaws in their earliest form.
 Marietta Moskin, who wrote and edited the All Souls Quarterly Review for many years, wrote in 1995 that

 "A diligent search of our Archives has not produced a copy of those original by-laws.
 The earliest copy of a revised set of by-laws found in the Archives dates back to 1843, but since by-laws have generally changed only slowly over the years, that 1843 document probably reflects the ideas of the original founders in 1820 quite faithfully."